Disaster Recovery Guide for Jira

 Ask the community

 A disaster recovery strategy is a key part of any business continuity plan.
-It covers the processes that should be followed in the event of a disaster, to ensure that the business can recover and keep operating.
-For Jira, this means ensuring Jira's availability in the event of your primary site becoming unavailable.
+It specifies what processes should be followed in the event of a disaster to ensure that a business can recover and keep operating.
+For Jira, this means ensuring its availability if your primary instance becoming unavailable.

 On this page: